Orphaned Baby Bunnies: Wild and Domestic

 For domestic rabbits, if you have a healthy adult rabbit at home and you can collect cecotropes (the soft, chain-like droppings that the rabbit usually eats) then these can be mixed with the KMR to give the baby bunny normal bacteria for its intestinal tract.
 Only one cecotrope per day for 4-5 days is needed.
 This is particularly important for rabbits under one week of age.
 Also good is to sprinkle acidophilus powder, also called “Probiotic” from human capsules in the milk a little each time for healthy flora for both wild and domestic bunnies.

 As soon as their eyes are open, you may introduce the bunnies to plain alfalfa pellets, hay, such as oat hay, timothy, alfalfa.
 Please refer to the handout Care of Rabbits for more information on diet for domestic, pet rabbits.
-You may reach firstname.lastname@example.org for further domestic/pet rabbit questions.
-Below is the email for wild rabbit questions.
+You may reach firstname.lastname@example.org for domestic/pet rabbit questions.
+Below is the email for wild rabbit questions: email@example.com (wild) (If links above did not answer your question).

-(For wild rabbits, see the section for wild rabbits) For all rabbits, avoid ANY regular milk, puppy formulas, etc. Use KITTEN formulas like KMR.
+(See above for wild rabbits).
+For all rabbits, avoid ANY regular milk, puppy formulas, etc. Use KITTEN formulas like KMR.
 Avoid Esbilac.
+Feed only upright.